Learning Clique Forests: Experiments

 In all the experiments we have applied some shrinkage to the maximum likelihood estimate.
 The shrinkage parameter has been calibrated to the validation data set by looking for the best likelihood and performing a grid search.
 We have used two shrinkage targets: the commonly used identity matrix \citep[Sec.
-3.3]{ledoit2003improved}, and a new shrinkage target we call ``the clique tree target''.
-The clique tree target is a generalisation of the constant correlation target \citep{Ledoit110} where the target matrix is created gluing together smaller correlation target matrices that represent the cliques of a clique tree.
-The matrix is built is steps, starting from the calculation of the average correlation between elements in every clique $c$ in the clique tree.

-Next we build a clique level correlation matrix for every clique $c$ using the following rules:
+3.3]{ledoit2003improved}, and a new shrinkage target we call ``the clique tree target'', described in \ref{sec:clique:tree:target}.